-The Media Innovation Studio hosts a small number of Visiting Researchers interested in investigating issues related to journalism, media or academic fields closely related to our own research projects across a variety of areas, including: world press issues and trends, evolving journalistic practices and processes; future media business models; innovation capital and organisational decision-making; internet of things; technology design; sound/audio/music; nurturing talent and the future of work; and creative facilitation.
+The School of Journalism, Media and Performance hosts a small number of Visiting Researchers interested in investigating issues related to journalism, media or academic fields closely related to our own research projects across a variety of areas, including: world press issues and trends, evolving journalistic practices and processes; future media business models; innovation capital and organisational decision-making; internet of things; technology design; sound/audio/music; nurturing talent and the future of work; and creative facilitation.

-Visiting Researchers are non-salaried, visiting positions designed to foster close links with people working within other organisations, whose work aligns closely with the aims and ambitions of MIS and School of Journalism, Media and Performance.
+Visiting Researchers are non-salaried, visiting positions designed to foster close links with people working within other organisations, whose work aligns closely with the aims and ambitions of the Media Innovation Studo and School of Journalism, Media and Performance.

 Academic visitors are active researchers at academic or research institutions.
 These are generally scholars on grants from national research academies and foundations or sabbaticals from their home institution.

 Industry visitors are typically on leave or seconded by their employer to research an issue critical to the industry and their employer’s future success.

 Successful applicants are invited to the School for a consecutive period ranging from a few weeks to six months, depending on the scope of the project.

 Beyond engaging with the issues directly linked to MIS, visitors are also invited to participate in activities across the School and the university, such as the Dance and Somatic Research Group, PhotoUCLan, the Adelphi Research Network and the Digital Editors Network.